All docs

 2. Point a hostname at the tunnel

-Pick a hostname under your domain — e.g. agent-1.example.com.
+Pick a hostname under your domain, such as agent-1.example.com.

 cloudflared tunnel route dns filestor-agent agent-1.example.com